 Inside each villa is a mosaic, which is how the names of the villas came about.

 They include the House of Theseus, House of Aion, House of Dionysos, and the House of Orpheus.

 Serendipitously, I watched the whole four-part Brazilian series “Siren’s Song” for the first time on television while putting together this piece about Aphrodite.

 I think the mini-series leaves a vital clue regarding Aphrodite’s immortal existence.

 … it came up in the shells …

 … she became a myth …

-Aphrodite, Goddess of love and beauty, you’re obviously in beach heaven somewhere.
+Aphrodite, the Goddess of love and beauty, can almost certainly be found in beach heaven.